The Seven Tasks

 Purity of intentions: well, as love has been talked about much lately, we might find in this book great emphasis placed on Harry’s heart and moral character, and the task itself may in some ways prove to be of a spiritual nature.
 Questions of identity are definitely raised in the Mirror of Erised.
 And isn’t identity another theme that has been central to the books?
 What idea did Rowling get initially?
 A boy who does not know that he is a wizard.
 Now he comes face to face with himself, before the Mirror of Erised.
 What does that mean for Book 7?

-I notice that in general, the solutions to the seven tasks of the PS/SS obstacle course are of a spiritual nature: music, light, flight, unity, sacrifice, intelligence, purity of intentions… These solutions are spiritually uplifting (sacrifice and flight temporarily create pain or fear, but can ultimately also be uplifting).
+I notice that in general, the solutions to the seven tasks of the PS/SS obstacle course are of a spiritual nature: music, light, flight, unity, sacrifice, intelligence, and purity of intentions… These solutions are spiritually uplifting (sacrifice and flight temporarily create pain or fear, but can ultimately also be uplifting).
 To prepare for the final magic battle, it seems that certain spiritual weapons are the most powerful.